eyal-klein/nucleus-master/NUCLEUS_ARCHITECTURE_V1.0_FINAL.md

 ### Phase 3: The Evolutionary Loop (Sprint 5-6)

 1.  **Build Assembly Vault:** Create the database tables for the `assembly` schema.
-2.  **Develop Results Analysis Engine:** Create a new Cloud Run service that listens to NATS and performs basic outcome analysis.
+2.  **Develop Results Analysis Engine:** Create a new Cloud Run service that listens to Pub/Sub and performs basic outcome analysis.
 3.  **Develop Agent Evolution Engine:** Create a Cloud Run service that can perform a simple action, like updating an agent's prompt in the `assembly` database.
-4.  **Integrate the Loop:** Ensure a task completion event flows through NATS to the analysis and evolution engines.
+4.  **Integrate the Loop:** Ensure a task completion event flows through Pub/Sub to the analysis and evolution engines.

 ### Phase 4: Deepening & Expression (Sprint 7+)